aws-samples/analyze-aws-guardduty-findings-with-bedrock/README.md

 ## License

-This project is licensed under the MIT-0 License.
+Project is licensed under the MIT-0 License.
 ```